intrinsical/tw-dnd/homebrew/mass_combat.md

 3. __Modify Total XP for Multiple Units.__ As the number of units increases, they become more dangerous.
 To take this into consideration, multiply __Total XP__ by the XP Multiplier found in the __Unit Multiplier Table__.
 4. __Modify Total XP for Encounter Difficulty.__ Determine the encounter's difficulty level.
 To adjust for encounter difficulty, multiply __Total XP__ with the XP Multiplier found in the __Encounter Difficulty Table__.

-With the calculated __Total XP__ value in hand, the above steps can be repeated to design opposing units that match this calculated XP value, skipping the final step of __Modifying Total XP for Encounter Difficulty__.
+With the calculated __Total XP__ value in hand, steps 1-3 can be repeated to design opposing units that match this calculated XP value.

 | Difficulty | XP Multiplier |
 |---|:---:|